Understanding Mediation Costs: Your Essential Guide

 • Pricing structure: Mediation services generally charge fees based on a daily or hourly fixed fee rate.
 Some mediation services will offer specific packages that may include preparation time included in the day rate.
 Others might offer a free up-front consultation, often called a pre-mediation session.

 • Location: Naturally the location will also have an impact on the overall costs of the mediation.
-For examplemediation rates are likely to be higher in major metropolitan cities like London for a variety of reasons.
+For example mediation rates are likely to be higher in major metropolitan cities like London for a variety of reasons.
 Room rental costs might be more expensive, for example.

 • Legal aid options: Disputes that are eligible for legal aid or government funding will naturally result in lower mediation expenses.
 Other funding options are also available, especially in workplace mediation, where the employer typically pays for the mediation.